celo-org/docs/blog/04-03-2023-interact-with-smart-contract-on-celo-using-ethersjs/interact-with-smart-contract-on-celo-using-ethersjs.md

 `/scripts/deploy.ts`

-In this file, we will write script to deploy the contract, and at the same time interact with it.
+In this file, we will write a script to deploy the contract, and at the same time interact with it.

 - Import the `abi` and `bytecode` from the artifacts generated when the contract was compiled.